mayasissel/CarbsAndRatings/README.md

 3. Fill all ratings of 0 with `np.nan`

-    -This step allows for us to differetiate between missing ratings and negative ratings of .
+    -This step allows for us to differetiate between missing ratings and negative ratings of a given recipe.

     -In addition this step allows us to verify ratings on a scale of 1 to 5.

     -To follow this step, we used the replace function on the `rating` column of our merged dataset `recipe_reviews` to replace all ratings of `0` with `np.nan`.

 4. Find the average rating per recipe and adding it as a new column in the merged dataset

     -This step is because each recipe can have multiple reviews with varying ratings, by getting the average we can get a general understanding of the rating of a specific recipe.

     -To follow this step, we grouped the merged dataset `recipe_reviews` by `id` then took the mean values of the `rating` column.
 This gives us a series which we then assigned to a new column `avg_rating` into our merged dataset.

 5. Expand `nutrition` column into individual columns of float64 values